ResilienceAnalytics/ResilienceAnalytics.github.io/CompareEmbeddings.md

 def main(model_file_1, model_file_2, word):
     """
-    Main function to load the models and calculate the product difference for the specified word.
+    Main function to load the models and calculate various measures of difference for the specified word.
     If 'ALL' is specified, calculate for all common words.

     :param model_file_1: The file path to the first model.